 A journal-keeper, I’ve been writing fiendishly about life’s experiences since I was thirteen years old.
 Like Harriet (of Spy fame) I have a vast library of notebooks filled with important observations about people, situations, and my place in the scheme of things.
-I spend my days editing others’ manuscripts, writing about memories and rodents, singing, playing piano, swimming, organizing my sons’ and husband’s lives and humoring a hip condition.
+I spend my days editing others’ manuscripts, writing about memories and rodents, singing, playing piano, swimming, and humoring a hip condition.
 Until his recent death, I joined my father on walks, helping him search for his own remaining memories.
 I like to laugh and do that a lot, even when it’s inappropriate.

 Contact me: nnelson235@gmail.com